SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_external_table.rst

    WITH  PATH  '/home/rhendricks/cool_animals.csv'
          FIELD DELIMITER '\t';

+.. _create_table_from_directory_of_parquet_files:

-A table from a directory of Parquet files on HDFS
+Creating a Table from a Directory of Parquet Files on HDFS
 -----------------------------------------------------
+The following is an example of creating a table from a directory of Parquet files on HDFS:

 .. code-block:: postgres